Test Complete

 General Assessment of Bleeding

-The PRIMARY SURVEY will focus on identification of and management of life threats related to bleeding; this is a key element of circulation (C) in the ABC's of trauma.
-To fully assess circulation you must evaluate the following: Heart rate, blood pressure, pulses in all extremities, capillary refill in all extremities, skin color/temperature, and the presence of any significant external wounds.
+The PRIMARY SURVEY will focus on the identification of and management of life threats related to bleeding; this is a key element of circulation (C) in the ABCs of trauma.
+To fully assess circulation, you must evaluate the following: Heart rate, blood pressure, pulses in all extremities, capillary refill in all extremities, skin color/temperature, and the presence of any significant external wounds.

-Reduced lung sounds and/or abdominal tenderness are other important findings on physical exam, as they may indicate significant internal bleeding into the lung/abdominal spaces.
+Reduced lung sounds and/or abdominal tenderness are other important physical exam findings, as they may indicate significant internal bleeding into the lung/abdominal spaces.

 HIDDEN INJURIES: The presence of an injury that is hidden by clothing or patient position is a major potential contributor to possible internal/external blood loss and patient decompensation.
 Fully assessing all exterior surfaces of the patient is a crucial step in the evaluation of suspected blood loss!

-MEDICAL HISTORY/PRE-EXISTING ILLNESSES: these are crucial for identifying things that can alter or mask signs and symptoms of bleeding patients; this makes an accurate past medical history vital.
+MEDICAL HISTORY/PRE-EXISTING ILLNESSES: These are crucial for identifying things that can alter or mask signs and symptoms of bleeding patients; an accurate past medical history is vital.
 While knowledge of exact complicating conditions is not important, know that some medical conditions, as well as some medications, can mask the tachycardia/bradycardia, sweating, cyanosis, and cold skin that is seen in hemorrhagic shock.
 Always have a high index of suspicion for internal and external hemorrhage.